coinspark/php-OP_RETURN/README.txt

 * php store-OP_RETURN.php <data> <testnet (optional)>

   <data> is a hex string or raw string containing the data to be stored
+         (auto-detection: treated as a hex string if it is a valid one)
   <testnet> should be 1 to use the bitcoin testnet, otherwise it can be omitted

 * Outputs an error if one occurred or if successful, the txids that were used to store